Wednesday, July 1, 2026

 The morning started with one last empty top-off at the Sandy Rivian Adventure Network, conveniently a hundred yards from the U-Haul depot.
 Trip A read 7,289.3.
 Then the enclosed U-Haul cargo trailer went on the hitch, Trip B got reset to zero, and the whole character of the trip changed.
 The first twenty miles run with the trailer empty; then the 2025 Ducati loads and it is a fully towed rig for the drive home.

 Here is why this trailer is interesting.
-It is a U-Haul 5x8 enclosed cargo trailer, about 900 pounds empty, inside dimensions 8 feet 1 inch long by 4 feet 8 inches wide by 5 feet tall, rated to 1,800 pounds of load and 2,700 pounds combined.
-The Ducati and gear add roughly 400 pounds, so the whole trailer is only about 1,300 pounds, a fifth of the 6,000-pound Airstream.
+It is a U-Haul 5x8 enclosed cargo trailer, about 1,000 pounds empty, inside dimensions 8 feet 1 inch long by 4 feet 8 inches wide by 5 feet tall, rated to 1,800 pounds of load and 2,700 pounds combined.
+The Ducati with all its parts adds roughly 400 pounds, so loaded the whole rig is only about 1,400 pounds, a fifth of the 6,000-pound Airstream.
 But a light trailer is not a low-drag trailer: an enclosed box presents a large flat front, somewhere around 28 square feet, so at highway speed the range hit comes mostly from pushing that air, not from the weight.
 That is exactly the variable a motorcycle on an open rail would hide, and it is what makes this a clean aerodynamics test against the empty baseline.
-The towed numbers start logging with the next dashboard.

 Common questions about Day 03